Leppävaara: Education

 The Leppävaara campus of the Laurea University of Applied Sciences.

 There are five primary schools in Leppävaara: the Leppävaara school (classes 7 to 9), the Perkkaa school (pre-primary education and classes 1 to 9), the Postipuu school (classes 1 to 6), the Ruusutorppa school (classes 1 to 9) and the Veräjäpelto school (classes 1o to 10).
 Leppävaara also houses the Leppävaara gymnasium which also has a line concentrating on physical exercise.

 The Omnia academy for applied sciences in Leppävaara has studies for metalwork and electricity.
 As well as the renovated old premises and new premises built in 2010 and 2011, Leppävaara has new premises for studies in finance, information technology and building engineering.

 Leppävaara also houses the Laurea University of Applied Sciences and a workers' academy.
 The Finnish School of Watchmaking founded in Tapiola currently has its premises in the old library in Leppävaara.
-The musical academy Juvenalia is located next to the Sello shopping centre.
 The Metropolia University of Applied Sciences previously had its premises in Pohjois-Leppävaara but has since moved to Karamalmi after the city of Espoo announced that the campus had seriously deteriorated.

 The national special academy and training facility Live University of Applied Sciences is located in Puustellinmäki.